flapjack/flapjack-diner/README.md

 <a name="create_test_notifications_checks">&nbsp;</a>
 ### create_test_notifications_checks

 Instructs Flapjack to issue test notifications on the passed checks.
 These notifications will be sent to contacts configured to receive notifications for those checks.
-(Check ids are composed by joining together the check's entity's name, the character ':' and the check's name.)

 ```ruby
 Flapjack::Diner.create_test_notifications_checks(CHECK_ID(S), [TEST_NOTIFICATION, ...])